ahmedkmadani/FloatingSearchView/README.md

 # FloatingSearchView
 An implementation of a floating view search box and suggestions.

-Usage<h2> :
+Usage:

-In your dependencies add :
+1- In your dependencies add :

          implemention 'com.github.arimorty:floatingsearchview:2.1.1'

-add Floating Search View in your view heircuy and adjuts weight and width
+2- add Floating Search View in your view heircuy and adjuts weight and width

 Example :